DIRGH712/Dice-App/README.md

-# diceapp
+# 🎲Diceapp

-did u just lost your dice!!
+Did u just lost your dice!!
 Well here's an app which does your job by generating random dice numbers.
+Enjoy😊
 ## Getting Started

 This project is a starting point for a Flutter application.